Aiden-TP/BRI-EastAfricaPorts/README.md

 ## Research Question

-What do the spatial characteristics of selected BRI-associated ports reveal about China's maritime infrastructure presence and motives in East Africa?
+What do the spatial characteristics of selected BRI-associated ports reveal about China's maritime infrastructure presence in East Africa?

 ## Software